Ebazhanov/linkedin-skill-assessments-quizzes/dotnet-framework/dotnet-framework-quiz.md

 - The second string object is modified so it contains the concatenated strings.

-- A third string object is created containing the concatenated strings.
+- **A third string object is created containing the concatenated strings.** <= Correct

-- **The first string object is modified so it contains the concatenated strings.** <= Correct
+- The first string object is modified so it contains the concatenated strings.